|

 cancer

-information database, including
+database, including

 information about ongoing clinical trials.
 Over 160 PDQ information